 - CWF visits people detained in the Freeborn County Adult Detention Center (Albert Lea, MN).
-In Minnesota, ICE also detains people in Sherburne and Carver County jails, but the Carver and Sherburne County Sheriffs have not approved visitation programs.
+In Minnesota, ICE also detains people in the Carver, Kandiyohi, Nobles and Sherburne County jails.

 I’m interested in participating but I do not practice any religion.
 Can I visit or write letters?